COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/basics.rst

 For outcomes that are less extreme but still rare — such as persistent BH + star systems — STROOPWAFEL provides substantial efficiency gains over flat Monte Carlo.
-Using the same parameter space, ``compute_derived``, and ``BSEDict`` as the previous examples, we can simply swap out the hit function to find BH + star systems that remain bound for at least 100 Myr after the BH forms:
+Using the same parameter space, ``derive_params``, and ``BSEDict`` as the previous examples, we can simply swap out the hit function to find BH + star systems that remain bound for at least 100 Myr after the BH forms:

 .. code-block:: python